NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 Thus, a dry-run only zone (only dry-run DSes on the parent) SHOULD NOT be considered as DNSSEC signed since it does not offer all the DNSSEC guarantees.

+## Error reporting {#security-error-report}

+Since dry-run DNSSEC relies heavily on DNS Error Reporting [@!RFC9567], the same security considerations about the generated error reports apply here as well.
+Especially the use of TCP or DNS Cookies for the reports, which can be enforced by the monitoring agent to make it harder to falsify the source address.

 # IANA Considerations